 In the previous versions of Windows you could see the list of wireless networks you had previously connected to, change the order in which these Preferred Networks connected when more than one of them were available, as well as add or remove the Preferred Networks from this list.
 You could do so via Control Panel\Network and Internet\Manage Wireless Networks.

-View Preferred Wireless Network Profiles in Windows 8 easily
+View Preferred Wireless Network Profiles in Windows 10/8

 Up to Windows 7, previously connected wireless networks were saved and viewable via the Preferred Wireless Network List, but this feature seems to have been removed in Windows 8.
 Microsoft probably removed it as they have added a supposedly smart feature, that handles wireless profiles by how much you connect to it.
-While one can always still natively view the wireless network profiles in Windows 8, it would be nice if we had a freeware to do it quickly now, wouldn’t it?
+While one can always still natively view the wireless network profiles, it would be nice if we had a freeware to do it quickly now, wouldn’t it?

-With this background is mind, we thought of releasing WiFi Profile Manager 8 – a freeware that will help you continue to perform the same functions the same way.
+With this background, we mind, we thought of releasing WiFi Profile Manager – a freeware that will help you continue to perform the same functions the same way.

 Over time, if you connect to a lot of different wireless networks, this list can get pretty large and at times you may wish to remove unnecessary wireless profiles, especially if these networks were public Wi-Fi at the local fast-food spot and you don’t want your laptop connecting automatically to it again.